sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 advantage or disadvantage as the original flip.

 The player may then spend additional green tokens to "bump up" the result.
-Each green token spent increases the result, from ✗✗ to ✗ to ✔ to ✔✔.
+Each green token spent increases the result, from ✗ to ✅ to ✔✔ to ✔✔✔.

 Technically, this flip is *resolved* only after the green tokens are spent, so if the card was a *green token card*, the player should receive the green